mozillascience/fellows-class-2015/resources_requirements.md

 ####PEOPLE
 What kind of contributors will you need?
 * What expertise are you looking for?
 List them all out.
+E.g.
   - [ ] UX Designers,
   - [ ] JavaScript developers,
   - [ ] Alzheimer specialists,